rizinorg/rizin/DEVELOPERS.md

 * Structure in the C files

-The structure of the C files in r2 must be like this:
+The structure of the C files in rizin must be like this:

 ```c
 /* Copyright ... */           ## copyright